 The consistency property of POLSAR speckle filter is important

-not only to make the estimation of ENL become general enough
+not only to make the estimation of ENL become general enough.

-but also to ensure that any classification / detection algorithm
+It is also to ensure that any classification / detection algorithm

 which is based on the scalar and consistent measures of distance would work on both pre-filtered and post-filtered data.

-Otherwise if a polsar speckle filter gives different plots for different homogeneous areas, then not only its enl estimation will be dependent on the underlying signal,
+Otherwise if a POLSAR speckle filter gives different plots for different homogeneous areas, then not only its ENL estimation will be dependent on the underlying signal,

-But its output also shall not follow the statistical distribution family that characterize multi-look polsar.
+its output also shall not follow the statistical distribution family that characterize multi-look POLSAR.

-Thus the preservation of this consistency is believed to be an important consideration for polsar speckle filter if he want a host of detection and classification algorithms to work on his filtered data output.
+Thus the preservation of this consistency is believed to be an important consideration for POLSAR speckle filter if we want a host of detection and classification algorithms to work on our filtered data output.

 In evaluation over heterogeneous area, the consistent measures of distance may also be an invaluable tool.